Sony's Alpha A7R IV is the world's first mirrorless camera with a 61MP full-frame sensor

 As with recent A7 models, the camera arrives with a Z-series battery, although it's also launched along with a new VG-C4EM battery grip that will be compatible with the camera.

-The camera will be available in September priced at $3,500 in the US, while the grip will cost $400.
+The camera will be available in September priced at $3,500 / £3,500, while the grip will cost $400 / £399.
 In Australia, the A7R IV will arrive on shelves at the end of August with a price tag of AU$5,699.
 Australian pricing for the grip, however, hasn't yet been revealed.

-We also have no word yet on UK pricing and availability, but we'll update this article as soon as we know more.

 - Best camera 2019: 10 of the best cameras you can buy right now